riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/content/en/020_profile_detail/40_nested_datacontext/nested_datacontext.md

 # Nested DataContext

-We can now have nested DataContext changes.
+Yes, you can indeed nest DataContexts.

+Let's try it out.
 Set the DataContext of the inner `<div>` so that it points to the `Address` property of `Profile`.
 Bindings remain the same.